 (b) records identified for early disposal must undergo a risk assessment and be determined low risk in terms of ongoing legal and business requirements; and

-(c) trusted systems and processes must be in place to ensure digitised records are appropriately captured and managed as images.
+(c) trusted systems and processes must be in place to ensure digitised records are appropriately captured and managed.

 5. Digitisation of original print records

-5.1 Appropriate procedures, guidelines and plans regarding the original print record digitisation process, from identification of appropriate records, to staff responsibilities and metadata requirements, will be developed and maintained by Information Management Services.
+5.1 Appropriate procedures, guidelines and plans regarding the original print record digitisation process, from identification of appropriate records, to staff responsibilities and metadata requirements, will be developed and maintained by the Insights & Analytics Unit.

 5.2 Any original print records identified as candidates for digitisation and early disposal will undergo appropriate mechanisms including risk assessments, cost benefit analyses and business need analyses.
 Legal advice will be sought if necessary to ensure the risks associated with the authenticity of records in legal proceedings is acceptable.